M

 2. Staggered email campaigns

-If there is expected to be a major uplift in traffic following an email send, make sure the key pages have been hit and cached ahead of sending any emails.
-To limit any surges in traffic, consider staggering emails to flatten the peak of people coming to the site.
+If there is expected to be a major uplift in traffic following an email send, make sure the key pages have been hit and caught before sending any emails.

-Add a layer of personalization to your email campaign strategy by segmenting your email list, tailing messages to specific customer groups.
 These email personalized emails can also be spread out across peak season to further flatten high traffic spikes while also delivering enhanced customer experiences.

 Are you prepared for the surge in traffic across all your digital touchpoints?

-Optimize your peak season strategy with Tryzens
+Optimize your peak season strategy

 If you’re gearing up for peak season, then connect with Tryzens.
 We implement and optimize peak season strategies for major international brands and retailers, preparing them for retail’s main event of the year.